tylertitsworth/5th-age-srd/Classes/Warlord.md

 You rely on perception, intuition, and common sense as a warlord instead of charismatic presence.
 Any time an element of the warlord class refers to Charisma, you can replace that element with a reference to Wisdom.

-In addition, one battle per day, you can reroll your initiative if you don't like the first result.
+In addition, one battle per full recovery, you can reroll your initiative if you don't like the first result.
 You must take the re-rolled result.

 #### Adventurer Feat